 Importing does not check for duplicates.
 If you import the same file more than once or import items already in your vault, duplicate items will be created.

 Select Import.
-If you are importing a password protected .json file, enter the password into the Confirm vault import window that appears.
+If you're importing a password-protected .json file, enter the password into the Confirm vault import window that appears.

-After your data is imported, delete the import source file from your computer.
+After your data is imported, delete the exported data file from your computer.
 This will protect you in the event your computer is compromised.

 To import data to your vault: